bartvanhoey/AbpBlazorMyTheme/README.md

 ![Remove or Comment out](images/remove_or_comment_out_in_blazor_csproj.jpg)

-## Build the Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme project and fix errors
+## Build the BasicTheme project and fix the build errors

 * Open file **Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme.csproj** and remove or comment out the following lines.